hashicorp/terraform-provider-aws/website/docs/r/cleanrooms_collaboration.html.markdown

 * `id` - The id of the collaboration.
 * `create_time` - The date and time the collaboration was created.
 * `member status` - For each member included in the collaboration an additional computed attribute of status is added.
 These values [may be found here](https://docs.aws.amazon.com/clean-rooms/latest/apireference/API_MemberSummary.html#API-Type-MemberSummary-status).
-* `updated_time` - The date and time he collaboration was last updated.
+* `updated_time` - The date and time the collaboration was last updated.

 ## Timeouts